What are PLNU's Institutional Learning Outcomes?

-The results of this exam will be used by academics advisors to place students in the appropriate mathematics course for their programs of study.
+The results of this exam will be used by academic advisors to place students in the appropriate mathematics course for their program of study.
 Calculators are allowed on this exam.
-Further information about the exam can he found at: pointloma.edu/MathematicsPlacementExam.
+Further information about the exam can be found at www.pointloma.edu/MathPlacement.

 What is PLNU's writing requirement?